Frequently Asked Questions About UW Health Sports Performance

 Our hockey training program follows a periodized, annual plan.
 In this plan, the summer months (June-August) are considered off-season.
 The off-season is a time when the focus should be on development of motor performance abilities like strength, speed, power, flexibility using “general” athletic training tactics.
 During the preseason (September-November) these general skills can be transferred into hockey performance abilities.
 If we did hockey all year long, the athlete would be missing out on very important fundamental athletic abilities limiting their future performance outcomes.
 This is a simple case of more is not better.
 Better is better.

-At this time, based on interest, we offer preseason programs for volleyball, soccer, basketball, cross country and hockey.
-These programs were selected based on interest and past enrollment numbers.
-We’d be interested in offering additional preseason programs if there is interest.
-Email firstname.lastname@example.org or call (608) 440-6683 for more information on how to get a preseason program started.
+Our preseason programs are selected based on interest and past enrollment numbers.
+We would be interested in offering additional preseason programs if there is interest.
+Request information on how to get a preseason program started through our online form.

 How can I sign up for individual training?

 - Schedule a 1-on-1 interview – Meet, no charge, with one of our sports performance specialists to discuss your goals and what you hope to achieve with 1-on-1 training.
-To inquire about an initial interview, email email@example.com.
-If your goals and our program are a good fit, you will advance to step 2.
+If your goals and our program are a good fit, you will advance to Step 2.
+Request an initial interview through our online form.

 - Create your 1-on-1 training schedule – Working with your schedule, we will create a training plan that fits your goals and your busy schedule.
 The number of training sessions scheduled will dictate the per session training cost.
 The hourly rate for 1-on-1 training is discounted for 10, 20 and 30+ sessions.